saturnlighting/literature-review/README.md

 design/planning, and transport planning.

 Research on this relationship seems very recent.
-All the studies found were written in the last fifteen years (Figure 2).
+All the studies found were written in the last fifteen years.
 Methodologically, the studies can be roughly divided into those that used subjective measurements and objective measurements.

 Most of the studies were from North America (5), 2 from South America, 1 British, and 1 Chinese.